matthewpalmer/bitqueue/README.md

 # bitqueue
-A bitqueue abstracts the bitwise operations necessary to shift bits along, append bits, and so on.

 A bitqueue is a FIFO queue of bits.
+It abstracts the bitwise operations necessary to shift bits along, append bits, and so on.

 In `1 0 1 1 0 1 0 0`, the 1 at the left end was added earliest (longest time ago), and the 0 at the right end was added soonest (shortest time ago).

 Also, a bitqueue is always full, so enqueuing a bit dequeues the bit on the other end.